These Are the Best and Worst Cities for Families in America

 Worst: New York City

 As every parent knows, every increase in pay can make life more comfortable and enriching for their kids, so living in a place where you earn a more generous salary pays off for your family.
-(And here’s how to ask for a raise.)
+(And here’s how to ask for a raise if you’re a women.)
 “More family income means higher standard of living—better nutrition and greater ability to pay for tutors, extracurricular activities, family leisure activities, family travel, and other activities that enrich a child’s life and increase brain power,” says John Mayer, PhD, clinical psychologist at Doctor On Demand.

 Most kid-friendly attractions